 - Public Involvement and Participation

-- Sediment & Debris Polluted stormwater runoff can have many adverse effects on plants, fish, animals and people.
+- Sediment and Debris Polluted stormwater runoff can have many adverse effects on plants, fish, animals and people.

 - Sediment can cloud the water and make it difficult or impossible for aquatic plants to grown.
 Sediment also can destroy aquatic habitats.
-Sediment is the #1 cause of stream impairment in the State of Tennessee.
+Sediment is the Number 1 cause of stream impairment in the State of Tennessee.